-- Residents and their guests must ensure that locked buildings stay secure by not propping doors or letting unknown people into the building. - Residents should keep their assigned room/apartment door locked, take precautions to protect their keys against theft or loss, and immediately report any theft/loss of property to Residential Life staff. - UCPD should be notified of any suspicious activity or unknown persons attempting to gain access into University facilities.
+- Residents and their guests must ensure that locked buildings stay secure by not propping doors or letting unknown people into the building. - Residents should keep their assigned room/apartment door locked, take precautions to protect their keys against theft or loss, and immediately report any theft/loss of property to Residential Life staff, Housing Services or UCPD. - UCPD should be notified of any suspicious activity or unknown persons attempting to gain access into University facilities.